MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     standard which can be resumed as a simple 2.4 :abbr:`power-function <= gamma>`.

-    So how to know which one of this two is being used ?
-Simple, if when compared to sRGB, the image looks darker, it's the OETF, if it's looks less contrasty, it's BT.1886.
+    So how to know which one of these two is being used ?
+Simple, if when compared to sRGB, the image looks darker, it's the OETF, if it's looking less contrasty, it's BT.1886.

-    If you do the test, the Substance config use the OETF (which should not be used), while the ACES config use BT.1886.
+    If you do the test, the Substance config use the OETF (which should not be used), while the ACES config uses BT.1886.

-You didn't answered to my question !?
+You didn't answer my question !?
 I'm just more confused now !

-    As written previously, you need to choose the option that correspond to your display, so if your display is not calibrated to Rec.709+BT.1886 don't use it.
-But some people like the look of it, being less contrasty, that's why its being choosed.
+    As written previously, you need to choose the option that corresponds to your display, so if your display is not calibrated to Rec.709+BT.1886 don't use it.
+But some people like the look of it, being less contrasty, that's why it's being chosen.
 But the display should not be a creative choice.
 If you like a less contrasty look, you should apply it in the Look (see under).

-    Just to add more of confusion, the BT.1886 difference with sRGB can actually be used as a viewing environment compensation.
+    Just to add more confusion, the BT.1886 difference with sRGB can actually be used as a viewing environment compensation.
 So it can actually justify why using Rec709+BT.1886 instead of sRGB.